deringar/Synchro-Automation/README.md

 ## Features

 - **GUI for Easy Interaction**: The tool provides a graphical user interface for selecting model files, Synchro folders, and configuring settings.
-- **Automation with Synchro**: Automates interactions with the Synchro application using `pyautogui`.
 - **Data Synchronization**: Synchronizes data between the model files and the Synchro application.
 - **Import/Export Functionality**: Facilitates importing and exporting data to/from Synchro.
 - **Report Generation**: Generates reports based on the synchronized data.